mwganson/DynamicData/README.md

 ![CreateObject icon](Resources/icons/CreateObject.svg)

 Creates a new DynamicData container object.
+Since DynamicData was first written FreeCAD has allowed all objects to receive dynamic properties, so you could put the custom properties in any object, but in doing so there is greater risk of creating inadvertently circular references between objects.
+Another advantage to creating this container object is if it is the only such dd object in the document, then many of the toolbar commands can be active even where no object is selected.
+(But if another object is selected, then the commands, such as the command to add a new property, will attempt to work on that object.)

 ### Add Property

 ![AddProperty icon](Resources/icons/AddProperty.svg)

-Adds a new custom property to the selected DynamicData container object.
-(If no DynamicData object is selected in the tree view this command will be disabled.)
+Adds a new custom property to the selected object.
+The selected object need not be a DynamicData dd object.
+If no object is selected this command will be disabled unless there is only one Dynamic Data (dd) object in the document, in which case the dd object will be used.

-**Note:** As of version 2.44, adding a property is all done from within a single dialog.

 ![add property screenshot](Resources/media/add_property_scr.png)